UFFDA

 crop_history

-8 years of USDA NASS Cropland Data Layer (CDL).
-Annual crop classification at 30m resolution, CONUS only.
+USDA NASS Cropland Data Layer (CDL).
+Annual crop classification at 30m resolution, CONUS only, 2008 through the latest published vintage (currently 2025).
+Request any 1–10 years via options.cdl_years — default is the trailing 8 years from the latest vintage.
 Per-year value_label (e.g., "Corn", "Soybeans") plus a class-accuracy figure (~92% for US corn/soy from CDL metadata; lower for minor crops).
 Fields outside CONUS get a null value and a note in properties.errors.

 soil

-Latency note (CONUS): the first call for a field returns SSURGO in ~1–3 s with soilgrids absent — the SoilGrids companion is computed on demand and cached.
-A second call for the same field triggers that compute (~5–15 s) and returns the full companion; subsequent calls are instant from cache.
+On CONUS, the first (cold) call for a field returns SSURGO quickly (sub-2s typical) with companion_state: "pending" — the SoilGrids companion is deferred.
+An immediate re-hit attempts to hydrate the SoilGrids companion; ISRIC's response time varies and can run 20+ seconds, occasionally exceeding our per-layer timeout — in that case soil comes back null with a note in properties.errors for that call.
+That's upstream ISRIC latency, not a bug on our end; retry after a short wait rather than immediately.
 Check stats.soilgrids directly to know whether the companion is present — do not rely on the fromCache flag for this (it reflects the SSURGO portion only).
 Outside CONUS, SoilGrids is computed on the first call and this two-step pattern does not apply.

 json